mozilla/glean/docs/user/collected-metrics/metrics.md

 | glean.error.invalid_value |[labeled_counter](https://mozilla.github.io/glean/book/user/metrics/labeled_counters.html) |Counts the number of times a metric was set to an invalid value.
 The labels are the `category.name` identifier of the metric. |[1](https://bugzilla.mozilla.org/show_bug.cgi?id=1499761#c5)||never |

 ## baseline

 This is a built-in ping that is assembled out of the box by the Glean SDK.

 See the Glean SDK documentation for the [`baseline` ping](https://mozilla.github.io/glean/book/user/pings/baseline.html).

+Reasons this ping may be sent:
+    - `background`: The ping was submitted before going to background.

+    - `dirty_startup`: The ping was submitted at startup, because the application process was killed before the Glean SDK had the chance to generate this ping, when going to background, in the last session.

+      *Note*: this ping will not contain the `glean.baseline.duration` metric.

 The following metrics are added to the ping:

 | Name | Type | Description | Data reviews | Extras | Expiration |